-Note that a term $f(t_1, t_2)$ A_f -matches with extension a maximal f-subterm if and only if it A_f -matches without extension some f-subterm.
-This is of course the important practical advantage of A-matching and A-rewriting with extension, namely, that only maximal f-subterms of a term have to be inspected to get the effect of rewriting equivalence classes modulo A. For more technical details on rewriting modulo a set of axioms, see, e.g., [39].
+Note that a term $f(t_1, t_2) A_f$ -matches with extension a maximal f-subterm if and only if it A_f -matches without extension some f-subterm.
+This is of course the important practical advantage of A-matching and A-rewriting with extension, namely, that only maximal f-subterms of a term have to be inspected to get the effect of rewriting equivalence classes modulo A. For more technical details on rewriting modulo a set of axioms, see, e.g., [33].

 Matching with extension for an associative operator essentially corresponds to matching without extension for a collection of associated equations.
-For example, we could have "generalized" the equation $a \cdot b = e$ with $.$ associative to the equations so that we could have achieved the same effect by rewriting only at the top of maximal f-subterms (without extension).
-Similarly, for $.$ associative and commutative, we could have generalized the same equation a. b = e to the equations
+For example, we could have "generalized" the equation $a \cdot b = e$ with . associative to the equations so that we could have achieved the same effect by rewriting only at the top of maximal f-subterms (without extension).
+Similarly, for . associative and commutative, we could have generalized the same equation $a \cdot b = e$ to the equations eq a . b = e . eq a . b .
+Y = e .
+Y .

 '''

 eq a . b = e .

 eq X . a . b = X . e .

-'''

-'''

-eq \ a \ . \ b = e \ .
+eq a . b .
+Y = e .
+Y .

-eq \ a \ . \ b \ . \ Y = e \ . \ Y \ .
+eq X . a . b .
+Y = X . e .
+Y .

 '''